 (Quality of Life Category, presented in partnership with The MetroHealth System)

 Bus Stop Moves started expanding throughout Cleveland after Allison Lukacsy-Love’s pitch to encourage transit riders to exercise while they wait for a bus.
-At a presentation at a Greater Cleveland Regional Tranist Authority Board of Trustees meeting, the project was lauded for reviving RTA's “Adopt A Shelter Program,” and RTA agreed to bring printing and installation of the exercise-themed translucent wraps in-house, greatly reducing costs.
+The Greater Cleveland Regional Tranist Authority Board of Trustees lauded the project for reviving RTA's “Adopt A Shelter Program,” and agreed to bring printing and installation of the exercise-themed translucent wraps in-house, greatly reducing costs.
 By October 2016, the Bus Stop Moves graphics had been installed in 13 shelters in six Cleveland neighborhoods, with 20 more planned by mid-2017.
-Some 3,000 people daily board buses at the 13 shelters, which also feature information about how many steps it is to a nearby recreational facility, such as a Metropark or dance studio, so non-riders can connect with healthy options in the neighborhood.
+Some 3,000 people daily board buses at the 13 shelters, which also feature information about nearby recreational sites and other healthy options in the neighborhood.

-Thanks to a grant from the Northeast Ohio Regional Sewer District, four of the shelter wraps were themed around how to be a better steward of Lake Erie and keep our Great Lake great.
+A Northeast Ohio Regional Sewer District grant enabled four of the shelter wraps to be themed around how to be a better steward of Lake Erie and keep our Great Lake great.
 Bus Stop Moves also received a Neighborhood Connections grant of $3,690 to continue the project in North Collinwood in 2016-17.
 In April 2016, Allison was named a Cleveland Neighborhood Progress "Civic Champion" finalist for her volunteerism and public art contributions to Cleveland.
-Bus Stop Moves held three "Take it to the Streets" launch parties for the new shelters in Fall 2016 in the Slavic Village, Detroit-Shoreway and Kinsman neighborhoods.
+Bus Stop Moves held "Take it to the Streets" launch parties for the new shelters in Fall 2016 in the Slavic Village, Detroit-Shoreway and Kinsman neighborhoods.
 More than 20 people supported the launches through an IOBY campaign with funds and in-kind donations, resulting in the parties including instructor-led fitness activities and healthy food.

 Partnerships have been forged with Health Improvement Partnership-Cuyahoga (HIP-C), the City of Cleveland's Healthy Cleveland Initiative, the Mayor's Office on Sustainability and the American Planning Association's Ohio Chapter.
 In 2017, Bus Stop Moves will be featured in the City of Cleveland's brochure on free fitness programs.
 The project was mentioned in an article in The Atlantic's CityLab about how cities are rethinking bus shelters.